 About the Kenworth HiLoader + LowBoy Truck & Trailer PDF Plans:

 All you need is the free Adobe Acrobat Reader app to view and print pages from the two PDF downloads.
 The Kenworth HiLoader + LowBoy Truck & Trailer PDF files easily print to 8-1/2" x 11" or A4 paper.
 Each PDF file includes full-size patterns, exploded views, assembly photos and step-by-step detailed instructions.
 The pattern pages in the PDF files are black and white precision line to help conserve printing ink.
 See our section on PDF Questions for more information on how to download and print PDF files.

-That's a great question about metric measurements.
-Since we're in the USA our toy plans are dimensioned in inches.
+That is a great question about metric measurements.
+Since we are in the USA our toy plans are dimensioned in inches.
 The business is just me and my husband John who designs the toys which also makes it challenging for us to take on the task of converting our plan sets to metric measurements.

 Our toys are designed to use millimeter materials with no adjustments required: